EGOT: John Gielgud

 English actor and theatre director John Gielgud (1904–2000) received his fourth distinct award in 1991.
-Between 1948 and 1991, Gielgud received a total of 5 competitive awards.
+Between 1948 and 1991, Gielgud received a total of five competitive awards.
 Gielgud was the first winner to win any award other than the Oscar as their first award (his first award was a Tony).
-At age 87 when he won his Emmy, he was also the oldest winner, is the first LGBT winner, and the first non-American.
+At age 87 when he won his Emmy, he also became the oldest winner, the first male performer, the first LGBTQ winner, and the first non-American.